Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 *) These plugins are loaded by the bot by default, but they are not necessarily needed to operate the bot.
 If you want to remove them, overwrite PLUGINS in your dcsserverbot.ini.

+### How to install 3rd-Party Plugins
+Whenever someone else provides a plugin, they most likely do that as a zip file.
+You can just download any plugin zipfile into the plugins directory.
+They will get unpacked automatically on the next start of DCSServerBot.

-### In case you want to write your own plugin ...
+### In case you want to write your own Plugin ...
 There is a sample in the plugins/samples subdirectory, that will guide you through the steps.
 If you want your plugin to be added to the distribution, just contact me via the contact details below.

 ## Extensions
 Many DCS admins use extensions or add-ons like DCS-SRS, Tacview, Lotatc, etc.</br>